DinaAbrahim/DinaAbrahim/README.md

 Hi ![](https://user-images.githubusercontent.com/18350557/176309783-0785949b-9127-417c-8b55-ab5a4333674e.gif)My name is Dina Abrahim
 ====================================================================================================================================

-Technology, Data, and Innovation Trainee at Deutsche Bank
+Software Engineer at Deutsche Bank
 ---------------

 Hi!
 My name is Dina and I'm a software engineer originally from the U.S., now based in Berlin.